-As always, a 19 page plan set with detailed dimensions, cut lists, wood optimization diagrams, 1:1 printable templates, and tips to help you build your own are available here or by clicking on the “Plans” link from the menu.
+As always, a 21 page plan set with material list, detailed dimensions, cut lists, wood optimization diagrams, 1:1 printable templates, and tips to help you build your own are available here or by clicking on the “Plans” link from the menu.

 Keep reading to see how I built my largest project to date!

 Following the plans, I ripped and crosscut the plywood for the boxes.
 The design and layout are maximized to only require four and half sheets of 4’x8′ 1/2″ plywood.
 Nothing fancy here, just some butt joints, glue, and wood screws.
 I clamped a spacer piece between each divider to ensure everything would end up perfectly square.
 I used lower grade plywood to save on cost.
 The top, bottom, and insides of this box will never be visible once the drawers are installed.
 I chose some better quality wood for the side with the three cubbies.